vlandham/captain_z/out/captain_z.ebook.md

 As she walked through the tunnel, she thought she heard a voice above her.
 Someone shouting.
 Captain Spears was close.
 Somehow he and his crew had found the path up the cliffs.
 But the voice was faint, its owner still far away.
 Captain Z kept going.
 Crouching, she walked to the end of the passage, and into a little cave.

 The cave was bright.
 Another hole along the side of the far wall acted like a window.
-The window opened up to the cliff side, and the sun and sounds of the waves below and the gulls above were coming in.
+The window opened up to the cliff side, and the sun and the sounds of the waves below and the gulls above were coming in.

 Captain Z looked around.